 - How will the chapter be assisting in conveying the data to the public?

 Before launching the program in partnership with a school, it is recommended that you sign a Memorandum of Understanding (MOU) with the school that clarifies roles and responsibilities, such as who will be collecting samples, who owns the equipment, and who is responsible for purchasing the supplies.
-Click here to download a draft MOU.
+Click here to view a Template Memorandum of Understanding.

 Examples of Blue Water Task Force Labs run in collaboration with Schools: